-Textbook: {{No purchase necessary}} The Real World, 7th edition, Norton Publishing, authors Kerry Ferris and Jill Stein.
-The faculty that teach this course have chosen to use the TexBook Program for the textbook for Introduction to Sociology.
+Textbook: The Real World, 8th edition, Norton Publishing, authors Kerry Ferris and Jill Stein. - this is included in your course already and has all the necessary access.
+No purchase is necessary.
 Please refer to the "textbook" section of the Common Core Syllabus for more information.